RiccardoBianc/QueryAGT/README.md

 # QueryAGT

-This is the implementation of the global types formalism for asynchronous sessions described in [1].
+This is a simple tool to experiment with the global types formalism for asynchronous sessions described in [1].
 Details on the implementation can be found in [2].
 1. Francesco Dagnino, Paola Giannini and Mariangiola Dezani-Ciancaglini (2021).
 [Deconfined global types for asynchronous sessions](https://link.springer.com/chapter/10.1007/978-3-030-78142-2_3).